 Drug traffickers will sometimes hide their contraband up the rectal or vaginal passage in order to hide them from police during a body search.

 Viktor Suvorov described in one of his books the glasshouse in the Soviet Army.
 Apparently, each time an arrested man came there (whether to begin his sentence or after a day of work), his rectum was inspected for smuggled cigarettes or other forbidden items.

-The torture/execution method of impalement basically consists of this (Warning: SFW article, but squicky as hell context).
+The torture/execution method of impalement consists of this (Warning: SFW article, but squicky context).

 Abner Louima had this done to him with a broomstick (or toilet plunger handle).

 Demonstrated in this comic strip as an "oil check", as performed by the US Marines.

 A Libyan rebel was filmed doing this to Gadhaffi in his final hours.